ShahrukhS/latent-factor-model-recommender-system/README.md

 # latent-factor-model-recommender-system
-In this project, I have implemented a Collaborative Filtering Algorithm on anonymous ratings from users for 100 online jokes.
+In this project, I have implemented one of the Collaborative Filtering Algorithm (Latent Factor Model) on anonymous ratings from users for 100 online jokes.
 The dataset is adopted from [[1]](#1).

 The Recommender System factorizes user preferences and joke features into 2 Latent Factors to build latent vectors and consequently uses them to make predictions for unrated jokes.